You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Aluminum Casting Workshop

 In this workshop, you will learn how to create your pattern.
-You will be given the choice to carve an approximate 5” x 5” sand tile in the shape of your choice: Heart, Square, Star, Circle, Cross or State of Michigan.
+You will be given the choice to carve an approximate 5” x 5” sand tile in the shape of your choice: Heart, Square, Star, Circle or State of Michigan.
 Plan to spend about an hour to carve your piece, reserving more time to carve a more intricate piece.

 Aluminum is able to be cast and cooled much quicker.
 Once your sand tile is carved it will be poured and required to cool for an hour.
-You do not need to remain to see your piece poured or wait for it to cool, but may pick-up at a later date.
+You do not need to remain to see your piece poured or wait for it to cool, but may pick-up at a later time.

 We also plan to offer “make and take” experiences for those who have not previously registered.